hverlin/Quest/src/modules/nextcloud/readme.md

 ## Authentication

-For Nextcloud versions >= 17, you can use the "Sign In" process directly in Quest.
+* **For Nextcloud versions >= 17**, you can use the "Sign In" process directly in Quest.
 Thus, an application password will be generated for Quest only.

-For Nextcloud versions < 17, you need to use the basic authentication with your credentials.
+* **For Nextcloud versions < 17**, you need to use the basic authentication with your credentials (you can also use application password, but generated manually in security section of your Nextcloud account settings).

 ## Resources